A biodegradable alternative to plastic packaging of bait products? Surely, it’s a no-brainer?

 The biodegradable Bait Box hit the market in August last year with a splash, with aspirations to prevent thousands of plastic bait bags from ending up in the ocean.
 And, it’s working.

 The biodegradable best

-Backed by the Recreational Fishing Initiatives Fund (RFIF) and Recfishwest, almost 2,000 Bait Boxes have been sold in the past six months through various outlets across Perth and the South West.
+Backed by the Recreational Fishing Initiatives Fund (RFIF) and Recfishwest, almost 2,000 Bait Boxes have been sold in the six months to April, 2021, through various outlets across Perth and the South West.

 “Fishers are increasingly getting on board buying environmentally-friendly fishing products like this,” Recfishwest Partnerships and Business Development Manager Tim Grose said.